fMamprim/Campanha-Bolsonaro-GTA-SA/README.md

 ## Instalação:

-Extraia a pasta "bolsonaro"para a pasta do Modloader.
+Extraia a pasta "bolsonaro" para a pasta do Modloader.

 ## Agradecimentos: